socheatsok78/webenv/README.md

 Dotenv is a zero-dependency module that loads environment variables from a `.env` file into `process.env`.
 Storing configuration in the environment separate from code is based on [The Twelve-Factor App](http://12factor.net/config) methodology.

-While `dotenv` provide a convenient way of loading environment variables from a `.env` file for Node.js, however managing environment variables for the web doesn't seem to be any easier.
+While `dotenv` provide a convenient way of loading environment variables from a `.env` file for Node.js, however managing environment variables for the web platform doesn't seem to be any easier.

-So this is a totally ripped off from [`dotenv`](https://github.com/motdotla/dotenv) and [`dotenv-expand`](https://github.com/motdotla/dotenv-expand) functionality build for the web.
+This project is aimed to fix the issue on the web platform.
+It a total ripped off from [`dotenv`](https://github.com/motdotla/dotenv) and [`dotenv-expand`](https://github.com/motdotla/dotenv-expand) functionality.

 ## Install